Hatch Fertility Surrogacy & Egg Donation Agency Hatch Fertility Surrogacy & Egg Donation Agency Hatch Logo Final White

 You must wait 6 months after a vaginal delivery or 1 year after a c-section prior to beginning your surrogacy journey.
 Though you can always apply sooner to get the process started.

 Surrogate pay is calculated based on a variety of factors, including the surrogate’s state of residency, past surrogacy experience, lost wages, child care needs, and more.
-For first-time surrogates living in California, your base compensation will be no less than $66,100.
-However, for first-time surrogates outside of California, your base pay starts at $61,100, no matter what state you reside in to offset added travel costs for the intended parents.
+For first-time surrogates, your total compensation package is estimated at $61,100.
+Due to high demand for surrogates in the state of California, first-time surrogates residing in California will receive total compensation estimated at $66,100.
+No matter what state you reside in to offset added travel costs for the intended parents.
 You will be provided with comprehensive compensation and benefits throughout your surrogacy journey at Hatch.

 Learn about surrogate pay at hatch ➜